schneems/schneems/_posts/2017-03-21-config-behavior-versus-credentials.md

 While any instance of your running application should be able to __behave__ like any other instance (dev/prod/test), they shouldn't even have the credentials to connect to all the different services.

 If you can ssh into your staging server and take down your production database, that's a problem.
 While you might say "I'll never do that" or "I'm a good programmer", we're all bad programmers when we're tired, or hungry, or upset.
 Since we're all bad programmers on some days, we have to always plan for that case.
-I don't know about you, but not breaking my production app from within my staging environment sounds like a pretty bad time.
+I don't know about you, but breaking my production app from within my staging environment sounds like a pretty bad time.

 ## Two measures of defence